python-control/Slycot/README.rst

 Additional tips for how to install slycot from source can be found in the .travis.yml (commands used for Travis CI) and conda-recipe/ (conda pre-requisities).

 The hardest part about installing from source is getting a working version of FORTRAN and LAPACK installed on your system and working properly with Python.
 On Windows, the build system currently uses flang, which can be installed from conda-forge.
+Note that flang is incompatible with Python 2.7.

 If you are using conda, you can also get working (binary) copies of LAPACK from conda-forge using the command::